Cbus head of responsible investment Nicole Bradford (Pic: Supplied)

 Bradford said Cbus was incorporating TCFD disclosure into the investment management agreements it has with active fund managers “where relevant”.

-“We also use engagement and voting with companies in which we invest as a tool to influence change,” she said.
+“We use engagement and voting with companies in which we invest as a tool to influence change,” she said.
 “We are also looking at how we manage downside risk where we hold passive investments.”

 Cbus has engaged its asset consultant to consider whether a similar arrangement could be used for the fund’s infrastructure investments.